10 Things to Know Before Pitching a Literary Agent

 - A short summary that grabs their attention with a one-sentence description of the conflict (for fiction) or why the world needs this book (for nonfiction)

-- Who?
+- Cover the book writing basics: Who?
 What?
 Why?
 When pitching nonfiction, it is very important to cover who your audience is, what they will learn by reading your book, and why your book matters.
 Why are you the expert to write this book, and what are your plans to promote it?

-- Comparisons that work.
+- Use comparisons to make your book writing marketable.
 Sometimes it is really helpful to compare your voice to existing authors.
 For example: It is like the awkward charm of Bridget Jones meets the kick-butt motivation of Jen Sincero.
 You don’t want to say, “I’m the next J. K. Rowling.”
 But you can compare the voice of your work to existing works to give the agent perspective.

-- Don’t be afraid of a little silence.
+- Use white space in your storytelling.
 At the conclusion of your pitch, pause for a moment.
 Allow the agent plenty of time to give you feedback on your pitch.
 Some agents will critique your pitch for you.
 Others may be captivated by your pitch and request more by handing you their business card.
 And, yes, some agents may flat out reject you.
 Simply thank them, take a deep breath, and prepare to pitch anew.

-- Ask questions and confirm.
+- Get down to book writing once you know the details.
 If the agent requests a partial, half, or full manuscript, or if they request a proposal, be sure to ask how they prefer to receive your materials.
 Different agents have different preferences.
 For nonfiction, some agents might want sequential sample chapters.
 Others may want to see a first, middle, and ending chapter.
 Confirm these details, shake hands, and thank them for their time.
 If an agent requests your material, you typically have at least eight weeks to send them your stuff.

 Remember: confidence is key.
-Pitching an agent may seem scary, but it can also open up huge doors of opportunity.
+Pitching an agent may seem scary, but it's no scarier than book writing, really, and it can open up huge doors of opportunity.
 You will learn something new every time you pitch.
 Lean into the learning, and go confidently into that pitch room.
 You’ve got this.